apache/sdap-ingester/collection_manager/README.md

 collections:

-    # The identifier for the dataset as it will appear in NEXUS
+    # The identifier for the dataset as it will appear in NEXUS.
   - id: TELLUS_GRACE_MASCON_CRI_GRID_RL05_V2_LAND

     # The local path to watch for NetCDF granule files to be associated with this dataset.
-Supports glob-style patterns.
+    # Supports glob-style patterns.
     path: /opt/data/grace/*land*.nc

-    # The name of the NetCDF variable to read when ingesting granules into NEXUS for this dataset
+    # The name of the NetCDF variable to read when ingesting granules into NEXUS for this dataset.
     variable: lwe_thickness

     # An integer priority level to use when publishing messages to RabbitMQ for historical data.
-Higher number = higher priority.
+    # Higher number = higher priority.
     priority: 1

-    # An integer priority level to use when publishing messages to RabbitMQ for forward-processing data
+    # An integer priority level to use when publishing messages to RabbitMQ for forward-processing data.
+    # Higher number = higher priority.
     forward-processing-priority: 5

   - id: TELLUS_GRACE_MASCON_CRI_GRID_RL05_V2_OCEAN